Actual radio image of a black hole (Source: here)

 Planet mass depresses spacetime: two-dimensional representation (Source: here)

 According to General Relativity, when a small object enters the vicinity of a large object in space, it will ‘fall’ into the depression in spacetime created by the larger object.
 The small object does not actually change direction.
 Rather, it continues on its merry way in a straight line, albeit at a higher speed as the gradient of spacetime around the large object increases.
-The flight path of the small object only appears curved because we tend to represent the journey in two-dimensional space.
+The flight path of the small object only appears to be curved because we tend to represent the journey in two-dimensional space.

 Geodesic flight path (Source: here)